HDR Video Reconstruction: A Coarse-to-fine Network and A Real-world Benchmark Dataset: Experiments

 \paragraph{Evaluation on \kalantaridata} We then evaluated our method on \kalantaridata.
 Note that the result of \KalantariEG for this dataset is provided by the authors. \Fref{fig:res_qual_tog13_data} compares the results for three consecutive frames from \ThrowTowelScene scene, where our method achieves significantly better visual results.
 For a \highexposure reference frame, our method can recover the fine details of the over-exposed regions without introducing artifacts (see rows 1 and 3).
 In comparison, methods based on optical flow alignment and image blending~\cite{kalantari2013patch,kalantari2019deep} suffers from artifacts for the over-exposed regions.
 For a \lowexposure reference frame, compared with \KalantariTOG, our method can remove the noise and preserve the structure for the dark regions (see row 2).
+Please refer to our supplementary materials for more qualitative comparisons.

 \paragraph{User study} We also conducted a user study on the dynamic scene dataset (3-Exp) to further demonstrate the visual quality of our results (see \fref{fig:user_study}). $33$ participants were invited to give preference on $36$ pairs of image.
 Note that the GT HDR was also shown for reference.
 Overall, $76$\% and $78$\% of the users preferred results of our method over Kalantari13~\cite{kalantari2013patch} and Kalantari19~\cite{kalantari2019deep}, reiterating the effectiveness of our method.